fsmonter/prompts-mcp/README.md

 A Laravel application that exposes [Fabric's](https://github.com/danielmiessler/fabric) extensive collection of AI patterns through the Model Context Protocol (MCP), making them instantly accessible to AI assistants like Claude Desktop, Cursor, and other MCP-compatible clients.

-## What This Does
+## Overview

-This Laravel MCP server transforms Fabric's 200+ curated AI patterns into standardized MCP tools that can be seamlessly integrated with AI clients.
-Instead of manually copying prompts or setting up CLI tools, you can access all Fabric patterns directly through your AI assistant.
+This Laravel MCP server transforms Fabric's 200+ curated AI patterns into standardized MCP tools for seamless integration with AI clients.
+Rather than manually copying prompts or configuring CLI tools, you can access all Fabric patterns directly through your AI assistant.

-## Features
+## Key Features

-* **Complete Fabric Pattern Library**: Access to all 200+ patterns from the official Fabric repository
+* **Complete Fabric Pattern Library**: Full access to 200+ patterns from the official Fabric repository
-* **Real-time Sync**: Automatic synchronization with the latest Fabric patterns
-* **MCP Standard Compliance**: Works with any MCP-compatible client (Claude Desktop, Cursor, Windsurf, etc.)
+* **MCP Standard Compliance**: Compatible with any MCP-enabled client (Claude Desktop, Cursor, Windsurf, etc.)
-* **Pattern Discovery**: Search, filter, and browse patterns by category
+* **Intelligent Pattern Discovery**: Search, filter, and browse patterns by category with advanced discovery tools
-* **Usage Analytics**: Track pattern execution and performance
-* **Laravel Native**: Built with Laravel's elegant architecture and tooling

 ## Installation

 ### Prerequisites

-* PHP 8.2+
+* PHP 8.2 or higher
 * Composer
 * Laravel 12.x
 * SQLite (default) or your preferred database